orbeon/orbeon-forms-doc/configuration/properties/form-runner-summary-page.md

 - if set to `true`: for one version at a time, which is the default;
 - if set to `false`: for all data across form definition versions, as it used to be the case up until Orbeon Forms 2018.1.

-Even when set to `false`, if the `form-version` request parameter is passed to the summary page, it will will not ignore the request parameter and will only show data created with that version of the form definition.
+Even when set to `false`, if the `form-version` request parameter is passed to the summary page, it will not ignore the request parameter and will only show data created with that version of the form definition.

 ```xml
 <property